 Mandatory education modules are designed to retain the focus of the employee.
 Modules are not designed for “pass/ fail,” but rather to fully educate employees proper techniques for safety and quality.
 Upon employees’ annual completion, certificates are posted in their Human Resources file in Lavear.

 Education for Licensed Independent Practitioners (LIPs) doesn’t stop at Mandatory Education.
 If we are to believe Socrates, our educations are merely the kindling of an eternal flame.
 Keeping the fire going and recognizing the hunger for knowledge empowers compassionate healthcare providers to do the right thing by their patients.

 At QPI, we understand the risk that healthcare organizations face when LIPs fail to complete continued education for licensure renewal.
 Tracking continued education and ensuring licensure renewals are our priority.
 For assured patient safety, all adverse findings are communicated with your organization’s leadership team immediately for intervention, clarification or termination.

 Credentialing for Individuals

-Credentialing is a formal process that utilizes an established series of guidelines to ensure that patients receive the highest level of care from healthcare professionals who have undergone the most stringent scrutiny regarding their ability to practice medicine.
+Licensing is a formal process that utilizes an established series of guidelines to ensure that patients receive the highest level of care from healthcare professionals who have undergone the most stringent scrutiny regarding their ability to practice medicine.
 This assures the patient that he or she is being treated by providers whose qualifications, training, licensure, and ability to practice medicine are acceptable.
-Credentialing also ensures that all healthcare workers are held to the same standard.
-QPI will ensure that all supporting credentials are monitored and maintained for accuracy.
+QPI works with providers and organizations to maintain state and federal licensure renewals.
+Additionally, QPI works with providers to obtain and maintain privileges/ affiliations with local hospitals, etc. Credentialing ensures that all healthcare workers are held to the same standard.
+QPI monitors, obtains, and maintains all credentials for accuracy and continued care for uninterrupted patient care.